withfig/challenge-fullstack/README.md

 ## Evaluation Criteria

 We will evalute your project based on the following critera.
-Note, we are weighting **code quality & design** and **product** most heavily:
+Note, we are weighting **code quality & design** and **product** most heavily, however, we are still evaluating you on all criteria. ie you're not going to pass if you have a great product but no readme.

 1. ⭐️ **Code quality & design**
     1. Does the app use modern paradigms for typescript and web app frameworks?